mbzuai-nlp/bactrian-x/README.md

 <img src="https://github.com/fajri91/eval_picts/blob/master/BactrianX_full.jpg" width="1000" align="center">
 </h3>

-Bactrian-X is a 7B multilingual model fine-tuned from the LLaMA 7B model (using [low-rank adaptation/LoRA](https://arxiv.org/pdf/2106.09685.pdf)) on 3.4M instruction-following demonstrations.
-The 3.4M instances are obtained from 52 languages of [alpaca-52k](https://github.com/tatsu-lab/stanford_alpaca), and [dolly-15k](https://github.com/databrickslabs/dolly/tree/master/data) (52 languages x 67k instances = 3.4M instances).
+Bactrian-X is a 7B multilingual model fine-tuned from the LLaMA 7B model (using [low-rank adaptation/LoRA](https://arxiv.org/pdf/2106.09685.pdf)) on 3.4M instructions.
+The 3.4M instances were obtained from the 52 languages of [alpaca-52k](https://github.com/tatsu-lab/stanford_alpaca), and [dolly-15k](https://github.com/databrickslabs/dolly/tree/master/data) (52 languages x 67k instances = 3.4M instances).

 Specifically, this repository contains:

 - The [67K instruction data](#data-and-model-release) in 52 languages.
 - Multilingual [Bactrian-X](#data-and-model-release), trained on combined language-instruction pairs (3.4M instances).
-- 52 monolingual Bactrian models, trained on each 52 languages (67k instances).
+- 52 monolingual Bactrian models, trained on each of the 52 languages (67k instances).
 - The code for [training the model](#model-training-and-inference) using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).

 **Usage and License Notices**: Bactrian-X is intended and licensed for research use only.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.